 Step 5: Build a bird’s nest

 Tape some old cardboard boxes into the shape of a bird’s nest and pretend to be birds.
-You can go on a scavenger hunt to look for natural materials birds might use to build their nest with (hot glue them to your cardboard nest), or you could pretend to build a nest with materials such as shredded paper or newspaper strips to resemble sticks, mud and grass.
+You can go on a scavenger hunt to look for natural materials birds might use to build their nests with (hot glue them to your cardboard nest), or pretend to build a nest with materials such as shredded paper or newspaper strips to resemble sticks, mud and grass.
 If you’re looking for more instructions on how to build a bird’s nest, take a look at this sweet bird nest from Mother Natured.